 Community Scholars Program

-- Students are required to complete both an application and interview.
+- Students are required to complete both an application and an interview.

 The Community Scholars (CS) program involves CSULB students group mentoring inner-city high school students.
 The CS has required training(s) for its CSULB students at CSULB, and mentoring sessions will occur in the spring semester with the high school students at the high schools.
 The CS program is a great opportunity to give back, while simultaneously developing leadership, teamwork, and presentation skills.